 With their latest single, released last week, Gender Chores take a big step forward.
 ‘Night in the Woods’ is exciting punk with a pulse.
-Now we bring a first look at the track’s wonderfully vibrant DIY music video.
+Now, check out as we bring a first look at the track’s wonderfully vibrant DIY music video.

 A song inspired by an indie video game of the same name, ‘Night in the Woods’ sees the band take aim at slum landlords and gentrification.
 An honest, relatable and brutal portrayal of the horrors renters are often faced with, alongside the disparity of gentrification and “over-priced apartment blocks”.
 It’s right in line with the outspoken nature of Gender Chores, who have taken on capitalism before in previous single ‘Giz a Smile.
 Produced by Rocky O’Reilly in Start Together Studios and released as part of the Oh Yeah’s Scratch My Progress scheme, it represents a sonic change for the band.
 The rougher first releases give way to a slicker production that nonetheless loses none of the punk energy amongst lo-fi guitars and vocals.
 A fearsome, pop punk driven track that sees Gender Chores sing true against squalor and a housing system that is designed to feed the wealthy.

 “‘Night In The Woods’ came about from the idea of sitting in a damp-riddled, cold apartment that has been rented from a landlord who disappears as soon as you’ve handed over your money.
 Our song is a lament to how healthily-lined their pockets are in contrast to the rocketing prices people are paying to live in shambles.
 What’s more, it is a protest showing our dismay at the gentrification of Belfast and beyond and its welcoming of poisonous projects like Tribeca which will make where we want to live even less attainable.“